dk-fern/flaskWebApp-with-docker/Project Guide/2_Docker.md

 **BREAKDOWN:**

-Python has official base Docker images that can be built on, but come pre-installed with Python.
-You can take a look at the [Python Docker Hub repo](https://hub.docker.com/_/python) if you're interested in learning more.
-Alpine3.18 is a simple Linux distribution that is lightweight.
-You may notice that as you were typing this line, suggestions for other versions of Alpine appeared (this is because of the Docker extension we installed earlier).
-Although continuing to use Alpine3.18 should work, I would suggest you use the latest version of Alpine for the sake of security and longevity.

 What we're essentially saying to Docker when it builds the image is: *"Use this base Alpine Linux image with Python already pre-installed, and we're gonna build the rest of our container on top of it"*.
+This allows us to simplify things and not have to manually install Python into our container.
+Python has a [Docker Hub repo](https://hub.docker.com/_/python) with a good amount of pre-configured images that you can use for projects.
+As a suggestion, I would use as recent of a Docker image as you can for the sake of security and longevity (note: in my own version I notice there is a more recent Alpine version than 3.18, I will update that in my personal docker image).
+You may notice that when you type, because of the VS Code Docker extension, suggestions pop-up for what container images are available to use, if you don't see that you can start typing `FROM python:3` then hit `ctrl + space` and the suggestions should appear for you.

 ![image](https://github.com/dk-fern/flaskWebApp-with-docker/assets/110493897/79aa9eca-cf9f-4379-8308-4566c9044995)